 "A group of passengers plot their escape off a haunted ship to hell."

-A star is born!
 Well, it looks like it was the end of the world as we know it yet again on this day in 2013 (in the U.S.) with the release of A Plague So Pleasant.
-Directed by Benjamin Roberds and Jason Reyes, the Horror/Thriller starred Eva Boehnke, David Chandler, and Maxwell Moody.
+Directed by Benjamin Roberds and Jason Reyes, the Horror/Thriller starred Eva Boehnke, David Chandler, Maxwell Moody, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A surreal take on the zombie genre."